giorgiotoffoli/wheelie/README.md

-## ♿️ Wheelie
+# ♿️ Wheelie

-An app to gamify Wheelchair Location improvement for United Regional.
+An app to gamify Wheelchair Location improvement.